schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 When creating the menu items in the code, instead of handing over *name* and *action* attributes, you hand over just a *view* that contains a reference to the `NSView` object.

-As with other dialogs, we have two choices to create them: Use Xcode’s Interface Builder or Tal Leming’s [Vanilla](https://github.com/typesupply/vanilla) library.
+As with other dialogs, we have two choices to create them: Use Xcode’s Xcode or Tal Leming’s [Vanilla](https://vanilla.robotools.dev/en/) library.

-### Interface Builder
+### Xcode

-Create a dialog with interface elements in Interface Builder like you’ve read about [here](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates).
+Create a dialog with interface elements in Xcode like you’ve read about [here](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates).
 In short: add the plugin.py with *File > Add Files...* (Cmd-Opt-A), set the *Custom Class* in the *Identity Inspector* of *File’s Owner* to the name of your plug-in class, ctrl-drag from and to *File’s Owner* to connect outlets and actions.
 Save your .xib and compile it to a .nib.

 In `plugin.py`, an *IBOutlet* needs to be created at the root of the plug-in class for the dialog (and more for more controls that you want to access from Python), and our class needs an *IBAction* method to receive input from interface elements.